+Melanocytes:

-Melanocytes: These cells produce melanin which gives skin colour.
+These cells produce melanin which gives skin colour.
 Clustered in groups they form moles.

-Dermis: The inner layer of skin that contains hair roots, sweat and oil glands and nerves and blood and lymph vessels.
+Dermis: The inner layer of skin that contains hair roots, sweat and oil glands, nerves, blood vessels and lymph vessels.
 The dermis is made up of two layers: papillary dermis and reticular dermis.